Uncommon/Xit/README.md

 ## Coding style

+Swift:

+* Braces at the end of the line for control statements, and on their own line for functions, classes, etc.
+* `else` always starts a new line, whether for `guard` or `if`.
+* Use blank lines to separate groups of variable declarations (`let` or `var`), `guard` statements, and other statements.
+* Otherwise, normal Swift style rules apply.

-The coding style used is based on the [Google Objective-C Style Guide], with the following changes:
+For Objective-C, the coding style used is based on the [Google Objective-C Style Guide], with the following changes:

   [Google Objective-C Style Guide]: http://google-styleguide.googlecode.com/svn/trunk/objcguide.xml